Contact Us

 AREA (1,710 SQ.KMS.)

-LOCATION: Situated in the Central Himalaya, Langtang is the nearest park from Kathmandu.
-The area extends from 32 km north of Kathmandu to the Nepal – China (Tibet) border.
+LOCATION: Situated in the Central Himalaya, Langtang is the nearest park to Kathmandu.
+The area extends from 32 km north of Kathmandu to the Nepal–China (Tibet) border.

-Best examples of graded climate conditions in the Central Himalaya are found here.
-The complex topography and geography together with the varied climatic patterns have enabled a wide spectrum of vegetation type to be established.
+The best examples of graded climate conditions in the Central Himalaya are found here.
+The complex topography and geography, together with the varied climatic patterns, have enabled a wide spectrum of vegetation types to be established.
 These include small areas of subtropical forest (below 1000 m), temperate oak and pine forests at mid-elevation, with alpine scrub and grasses giving way to bare rocks and snow.

-Oaks, chir pine, maple, fir, blue pine, hemlock, spruce and various species of rhododendron make up the main forest species.
-Along with the existing forest cover, approx. 25 % of the total area provides habitat for a wide range of animals including wild dog, red panda, pika, munt jack, musk deer, Himalayan black bear, Himalayan Thar, goral, serow, rhesus monkey and common languor.
+Oaks, chir pine, maple, fir, blue pine, hemlock, spruce, and various species of rhododendron make up the main forest species.
+Along with the existing forest cover, approximately.
+25 % of the total area provides habitat for a wide range of animals, including wild dog, red panda, pika, muntjac, musk deer, Himalayan black bear, Himalayan Thar, goral, serow, rhesus monkey, and common langur.
 The Trisuli-Bhote Koshi forms an important route for birds on spring and autumn migration between India and Tibet.